 On July 1, 1986, deputies and correctional officers participating in the Maryland State Retirement System and Pension System plans were given the option to transfer their accrued service credit to the St. Mary's County Sheriff's Office Retirement Plan with membership mandatory after July 1, 1986.
-The Sheriff's Office Retirement Plan has a member contribution rate of 8%, with the County contributing, effective July 1, 2019, 40% of annual compensation.
+The Sheriff's Office Retirement Plan has a member contribution rate of 8%, with the County contributing, effective July 1, 2020, 40% of annual compensation.
 The retirement date is the earlier of the employee's 62nd birthday or completion of 25 years of service.
 The pension is payable at 2% (for years of service prior to July 1, 2008) and 2.5% (for years of service after June 30, 2008) of the member's highest average annual compensation for three consecutive years out of the ten years prior to employment separation multiplied by the number of years of creditable service.
 A member having 20 years of service may retire prior to age 62 at a reduced benefit.
 Cost of living adjustments are set at 3% annually.
+The plan was amended to include a DROP benefit, to update actuarial equivalence and added pop-up benefit options.

-The amount of the unfunded accrued liability attributable to the County as of June 30, 2019 for the Sheriff's Office Retirement Plan was \$42,579,735.
-Changes to the plan's unfunded liability due to changes in assumptions and actuarial gains/losses recognized on or after July 1, 2017 will be amortized over closed periods of 20 years.
+The amount of the unfunded accrued liability attributable to the County as of June 30, 2021 for the Sheriff's Office Retirement Plan was \$23,758,475.
+Changes to the plan's unfunded liability due to changes in assumptions and actuarial gains/losses recognized on or after July 1, 2021 will be amortized over closed periods of 20 years.
+DROP benefits are assumed to be funded over a participant's career (i.e., DROP exit).